Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Reducing EM to BCPM in FPT time

-The algorithm we develop to prove \Cref{thm:main-thm-alpha,thm:main-thm-beta} will rely on many of the tools developed in \cite{elmaalouly2022exact}.
 A crucial concept to understand the tools from prior work is a property of the weight function $w = w_M$ as defined in \Cref{sec:prelim}.
 Let $M$ and $M'$ be two perfect matchings.
-It is well-known that the symmetric difference $\mathcal{C} := M \Delta M'$ is a set of $M$-alternating cycles.
-An easy observation is now that $w(\mathcal{C})$ counts the difference of red edges between $M$ and $M'$, that is, we have $r(M') = r(M) + w(\mathcal{C})$.
+It is well-known that the symmetric difference $\mathcal{C} := M \Delta M'$ is a set of edges that forms a vertex-disjoint union of $M$-alternating cycles.
+An easy observation is now that $w_M(\mathcal{C})$ counts the difference of red edges between $M$ and $M'$, that is, we have $r(M') = r(M) + w_M(\mathcal{C})$.
 This follows directly from the definition of $w_M$.
 The second crucial concept is the concept of a \emph{skip}.

 \begin{definition}[from \cite{elmaalouly2022exact}] Let $M$ be a PM and $C$ an $M$-alternating cycle.
-A skip $S$ is a set of two non-matching edges $e_1 := (v_1,v_2)$ and $e_2 := (v_1',v_2')$ with $e_1, e_2 \notin C$ and $v_1,v_1',v_2,v_2' \in C$ (appearing in this order along $C$) such that $C' = e_1 \cup e_2 \cup C \setminus (C[v_1,v_1'] \cup C[v_2,v_2'])$ is an $M$-alternating cycle, $|C| - |C'| > 0$ and $|w(S)| \leq 4$ where $w(S):= w(C') - w(C)$ is called the weight of the skip. \end{definition}
+A skip $S$ is a set of two non-matching edges $e_1 := (v_1,v_2)$ and $e_2 := (v_1',v_2')$ with $e_1, e_2 \notin C$ and $v_1,v_1',v_2,v_2' \in C$ (appearing in this order along $C$) such that $C' = e_1 \cup e_2 \cup C \setminus (C[v_1,v_1'] \cup C[v_2,v_2'])$ is an $M$-alternating cycle, $|C| - |C'| > 0$ and $|w_M(S)| \leq 4$ where $w_M(S):= w_M(C') - w_M(C)$ is called the weight of the skip. \end{definition}